|

 "The oldest ancestor of P240 is Jacob PARKER, born 1778 in South Carolina, died in 1824 in Alabama or Mississippi.
 He married Lucretia BRADLEY before 1804.
 She was born in South Carolina in 1784, and died in Jasper County Mississippi in 1852."

-The Jacob Parker family originated in South Carolina.
-From the birth records of Jacob's children, we learn that Jacob migrated from South Carolina to Georgia by 1805.
+The Jacob Parker family originated in North Carolina.
+From the birth records of Jacob's children, we learn that Jacob migrated from North Carolina to Georgia by 1802.
 Jacob next appears in the 1816 Wayne Co, Mississippi Territorial Census.
 The Walden Lewis family lived in Morgan Co GA.
 Did the Parker family encounter the Lewis family in Georgia or along the Three-Chopped Way en route to Mississippi?

-Jacob Parker is not found in the 1820 Census.
-However, he could have been a member of the John Parker family of Wayne Co MS. And, Jacob Parker died 6/6/1824 in Wayne Co MS. But, Lucretia continued to husband the family in Jacob's place until her death in 1852 in Jasper Co MS.
+Jacob Parker is not found in the 1820 Census; as he had migrated to what would become Wilcox Co AL. Did Jacob return to Mississippi?
+Reportedly, he died 6/6/1824 in Wayne Co MS. But, Lucretia continued to husband the family in Jacob's place until her death in 1852 in Jasper Co MS.

 1816 Wayne Co, Mississippi Territorial Census: Jacob Parker